phan/phan/README.md

   The logic used to generate the config file is currently very simple.
-  Some third party classes (e.g. in vendor/) will need to be manually added to 'directory_list' or excluded, and you may end up with a large number of issues to be manually suppressed.
+  Some third party classes (e.g. in vendor/) will need to be manually added to 'directory_list' or excluded, and you may end up with numerous issues to be manually suppressed.
   See https://github.com/phan/phan/wiki/Tutorial-for-Analyzing-a-Large-Sloppy-Code-Base

   [--init-level] affects the generated settings in `.phan/config.php`